maliarov/custom-errors-factory/README.md

 ## Configuration

-You can create custom errors map manually
+You can create custom errors from predefined configuration with inheritance out of box! :)

 ```javascript
 const customErrorsFactory = require('custom-errors-factory');